larjel/2Sweden-TravelManager/README.md

 It is a two part React web application with a client (frontend) part and a server part.

 It uses the Rome2Rio Rest API to fetch trip data and OpenStreetMap to display the trip on a map.

-The deployed page can be tested here: [http://lobotomizer.asuscomm.com:3000/](http://lobotomizer.asuscomm.com:3000/)